BuvinJT/distbuilder/docs/LowLevel.md

 simply "product".
 If any of the packages do not have the same prefix as the rest, they will all be be listed in the long manner.

+**-r / --run**: Run the program automatically post installation.
+This option is only made available when the installer naturally provides the option to choose this at runtime (i.e. in non-silent mode).
+If the option is not exposed to the user normally, it is not exposed here.
+When available, this is **disabled** by default.
+You must explicitly opt to launch the program by including this switch.

 ### Installer Variables

 The following constants have been provided, which correspond to dynamic variables